mathieucarbou/YaSolR/docs/manual.md

 - `Subnet Mask`: the subnet mask to use for the network (usually `255.255.255.0`)
 - `DNS`: the DNS server to use for the router (usually the router IP address or `8.8.8.8`)

-When setting a static IP, the router will try to connect to the WiFi with the static IP and won't use DHCP anymore.
+When setting a static IP, the router will try to connect with the static IP and won't use DHCP anymore.

+**The device must be restarted to apply the changes.**

 > ##### IMPORTANT
 >